mayaepps/Local-Ink/README.md

 **Optional Nice-to-have Stories**

 * The user can remove books from their wishlist
+* Implement unit tests to enure high quality code
 * The bookseller can add information to their profile including curbside pick-up, availible hours
+* The bookseller can add books to by scanning the barcode of the book
 * The user can send their wishlist to friends
 * The user can rank their preferences
 * The user can search for books by title